SModelS/smodels/docs/manual/source/RunningSModelS.rst

 *runSModelS.py* covers several different applications of the SModelS functionality, with the option of turning various features on or off through the :ref:`parameters file <parameterFile>`.
-These functionalities include detailed checks of input SLHA files, running the |decomposition|, evaluating the :doc:`theory predictions <TheoryPredictions>` and comparing them to the experimental limits available in the |database|,
+These functionalities include :ref:`detailed checks of input files <fileChecks>`, running the |decomposition|, evaluating the :doc:`theory predictions <TheoryPredictions>` and comparing them to the experimental limits available in the |database|,